Seeing Through The Illusion: Part Two

 Because if you can understand them,

-You can work on letting go of your suffering.
+You can work on letting go.

-And particularly fully understand the seventh and eighth,
+If you don't fully understand them and particularly fully understand the seventh and eighth,

 It is really difficult for us to change and to stop our suffering.

-So let's just have a recap.
+Let's just have a recap.

-So the first five consciousnesses are like the physical consciousness.
+Are like the physical consciousness.

 So it's the sight,